atsign-foundation/atsign.dev/content/en/docs/Resources/Data Privacy and Permissions.md

 ---
-title: "Data Privacy & Permissions Guide"
+title: "The @platform data privacy & permissions guide"
 linkTitle: "Data Privacy & Permissions Guide"
 weight: 3
-description: >
+content : The @platform data privacy and principles which assure that people always have control over their data

-  In familiar data models, sharing data online is often disadvantageous for its owner.
-But by upholding data privacy principles, the @platform ensures that people will always have control over their data, even if they decide to share it with others.
-Naturally, this also applies to data shared by others.
-With the @platform, features like data access, ownership, and permissioning look very different from what most developers are used to.
-This page explains how ownership and permissions affect access to data.
+description: The @platform data privacy and principles which assure that people always have control over their data

 ---